Valley Oak Recreation Area

 Nearby Attractions

 Within a short 15 min drive, campers can explore the historic town of Knights Ferry, rich with history of the gold rush era.
 Within the historic district, lies Knights Ferry Recreation Area, home to the longest covered bridge west of the Mississippi River and a National Historic Landmark dedicated in 2014.
 The park boasts walking and hiking trails, picnic areas and river access points.
-Visitors can learn about the area when they visit the Knights Ferry Information Center, which contains a small museum highlighting local, natural, and cultural resources.
+Visitors can learn about the area when they visit the Knights Ferry Visitors Center, which contains a small museum highlighting local, natural, and cultural resources.

 Visitors have a unique opportunity to make reservations with local rafting companies to journey down the Stanislaus River.
 During the summer months, rafters can enjoy guided and self-guided floats down the lower Stanislaus River.
 For thrill seekers, the fall season brings perfect flows for advanced white water in the Goodwin Canyon.